Cryptocurrency Mining Operation Discovered Inside Crawl Space of Massachusetts School

-A former Cohasset, Massachusetts, town employee is set to appear in court on Thursday for his alleged role in what authorities call a cryptocurrency mining operation that was "unlawfully attached" to the electrical system at Cohasset Middle High School.
+A former Cohasset, Massachusetts, town employee was set to appear in court on Thursday after being named a suspect in what authorities called a cryptocurrency mining operation that was "unlawfully attached" to the electrical system at Cohasset Middle High School.

-Nadeam Nahas, 39, is expected in court after a criminal complaint was issued for fraudulent use of electricity and vandalizing a school, according to Cohasset Police Chief William Quigley.
+Nadeam Nahas, 39, was expected in court after a criminal complaint was issued for fraudulent use of electricity and vandalizing a school, according to Cohasset Police Chief William Quigley.

 The investigation into this case began over a year ago, in December of 2021, when detectives were called to the school for a report of a possible cryptocurrency mining operation that the director of facilities discovered in a remote crawl space under the school, police said.